python-ellar/ellar-sql/docs/models/index.md

 ```

 ## **EllarSQLModule Setup**
-In `root_module.py`, we need to do two things:
+In the `root_module.py` file, two main tasks need to be performed:

-- Register `UsersController` to have `/users` available when we start the application
+1. Register the `UsersController` to make the `/users` endpoint available when starting the application.
-- configure `EllarSQLModule` to configure and register all necessary services such as `EllarSQLService`, `Session` and `Engine`
+2. Configure the `EllarSQLModule`, which will set up and register essential services such as `EllarSQLService`, `Session`, and `Engine`.

 ```python title="db_learning/root_module.py"
 from ellar.common import Module, exception_handler, IExecutionContext, JSONResponse, Response, IApplicationStartup